On small perturbations of coherent information: Introduction

+Although superadditivity generally holds, it's still possible to find special quantum channels $\B_1$ and $\B_2$ satisfying \emph{additivity}: $Q^{(1)}(\B_1\otimes \B_2) = Q^{(1)}(\B_1) + Q^{(1)}(\B_2)$, which means that we can bypass regularized expressions and obtain the channel capacity by calculating the one-shot capacity of the channel (called single letter formula).
+For example, in scenarios where quantum channels are used to transmit quantum information, the degradable channel~\cite{LSD2,Structure} has been shown with additive coherent information when combined with another degradable channels, and only entanglement-breaking channels are known with additive coherent information and quantum capacity combined with any other channels~\cite{platypusPRL}.

+Recently, Refs.~\cite{Singular,DetectingPositive_NPJ} propose sufficient conditions for determining the positivity of one-shot quantum capacity for generic quantum channels.
+Given a general quantum channel $\N$, their fundamental idea involves perturbing a pure state to obtain a quantum state $\rho(\varepsilon)$, then considering the derivative of the coherent information for the channel $\N$ with respect to the state $\rho(\varepsilon)$, $I_c'(\varepsilon) := \frac{\mathrm{d} I_c[\N(\rho(\varepsilon))]}{\mathrm{d} \varepsilon}$.
+Since the coherent information of the general channel with respect to any pure state is zero, if this derivative is greater than zero, it proves that there exists a quantum state $\rho(\varepsilon)$ such that the coherent information $I_c(\rho,\N)$ is positive implying positivity of (one-shot) quantum capacity of the channel $\N$.

 In this work, we further develop the perturbation methods employed in Refs.~\cite{Singular,DetectingPositive_NPJ} to derive general criteria for determining whether a quantum state yields suboptimal coherent information.
+Specifically, given a generic channel $\N$ and a quantum state $\rho$ (which may be mixed), we consider the perturbative expansion $\rho(\varepsilon)$ given in Eq.~\eqref{perstate} below, then compute the first and second orders derivative of the function $f(\varepsilon)$ which is defined as the difference in coherent information between the quantum state before and after perturbation.
+It's clear that the positivity of $f(\varepsilon)$ implies that there exists a quantum state $\rho(\varepsilon)$ with larger coherent information than $\rho$.
+Based on this observation, we provide general criteria for determining whether there exists a positive value of $f(\varepsilon)$ according to the positivity of its first and second order derivatives.

 As an application of our results, we show how our criteria yield sufficient conditions for detecting superadditivity of one-shot quantum capacity.
-To illustrate the utility of our criteria, we apply them to qubit depolarizing channels and qutrit platypus channels as studied in~\cite{Lovasz,Singular,platypusTIT,platypusPRL}, which turn out to yield some new results in such a context.
-For example, in the case of qubit depolarizing channels $\mathcal{D}_p$ with depolarizing parameter $p\in[0.2518,0.2524]$, it is shown in Refs.~\cite{SuperAddIcDe1,SuperAddIcPauli2,SuperAddIcPauli} that for all $n>2$ there exists states $\omega_n$ such that
+To illustrate the utility of our criteria, we apply them to qutrit platypus channels as studied in~\cite{Lovasz,Singular,platypusTIT,platypusPRL}, which turn out to yield some new results in such a context.
+For example, in the case of qutrit platypus channels combined with amplitude damping channels, we provide various input state forms in Eq.~\eqref{pertstateNs}, which realizes superadditive one-shot quantum capacity by leveraging Criterion~\ref{cri2}.

-However, it was unknown if there exists a state $\omega_2$ and some $p\in [0,1]$ for which inequality \eqref{SPRXADX71} holds for $n=2$.
-Applying our criteria, we produce such a state $\omega_2$ realizing the inequality \eqref{SPRXADX71} for $n=2$ in the range $0.146\leq p\leq 0.2524$, and moreover, our results extend the validity of inequality \eqref{SPRXADX71} to the same range.

 Finally, we employ our criteria to establish a sufficient condition for there to be a positive gap between the one-shot private capacity $P^{(1)}$ of a quantum channel and its one-shot quantum capacity $\Q$, which never exceeds $P^{(1)}$.
 Such a result may be viewed as an extension of results of Watanabe in Ref.~\cite{Watanabe}, which also established conditions for detecting a positive gap between one-shot private and quantum capacities for a generic quantum channel.
 Our results however have a wider range of applicability, since for example they can be applied to Pauli channels and dephrasure channels~\cite{DephrasureChannel}, which do not satisfy the conditions of Watanabe.